DevExpress/OBSOLETE_EF-Core-Security/README.md

 4. How to build and run [Android demo](link) to work with ODataService.

 5. How to build and run [.NET C# Console demo](link) to work with EF DBContext directly.

+In VisialStudio, you can use the [GitHub Extension for VisualStudio](https://visualstudio.github.com/) to clone this repository.